-At first glance it may seem very odd to make an effort to scare off listeners over the age of 30 – or any listeners for that matter – but it is a good example of radio stations knowing their target audience and being single minded in focusing on attracting that audience.
+At first glance it may seem very odd to make an effort to scare off listeners over the age of 30 – or any listeners for that matter – but it is a good example of BBC Radio 1 knowing their target audience and being single minded in focusing on attracting that audience.

 The station is ruthless too when it comes to news stories and how they treat them.
-They want very specific stories that will be of interest to 15–29 year olds – their target audience.
+They want very specific stories that will be of interest to 15–29 year olds, the BBC Radio 1 target audience.

 This is one of the advantages of the BBC; it targets a wide range of audiences.
 Having niche stations for different ages and different interests is what makes paying our license fee more palatable.

 We know as a Broadcast PR agency that BBC Radio 1 will only take stories that affect under 30s.
-Targeting youngsters, both through interaction, engagement and interest is what the BBC Radio 1 controller Ben Cooper has said is their aim.
+Targeting youngsters, both through interaction, engagement and interest is what the BBC Radio 1 controller Aled Haydn Jones says is the station’s mission.

-So how do Broadcast PRs get stories on Radio 1 these days?
+So how do you get a PR story on Radio 1 these days?

 The focus on radio stats seems to be on regional breakdown, but when targeting Radio 1, make sure that there is an age breakdown too.
 The main headline should focus solely on the 15-29 year age category and what stands out for them compared to other age groups.